Gerrymandering in the United States: Origins (1789–2000)

 Printed in March 1812, this political cartoon was drawn in reaction to the newly drawn congressional electoral district of South Essex County drawn by the Massachusetts legislature to favor the Democratic-Republican Party candidates of Governor Elbridge Gerry over the Federalists.
 The caricature satirizes the bizarre shape of a district in Essex County, Massachusetts, as a dragon-like "monster".
 Federalist newspapers' editors and others at the time likened the district shape to a salamander, and the word gerrymander was born out of a portmanteau of that word and Governor Gerry's surname.

 Partisan gerrymandering, which refers to redistricting that favors one political party, has a long tradition in the United States.
 Starting from the William Cabell Rives in mid-19th century it is often stated that it precedes the 1789 election of the First U.S. Congress: namely, that while Patrick Henry and his Anti-Federalist allies were in control of the Virginia House of Delegates in 1788, they drew the boundaries of Virginia's 5th congressional district in an unsuccessful attempt to keep James Madison out of the U.S. House of Representatives.
-However, in early 20th century it was revealed that this theory was based on incorrect claims by Madison and his allies, and recent historical research disproved it altogether.
+In the early 20th century, it was revealed that this theory was based on incorrect claims by Madison and his allies, and recent historical research disproved it altogether.

 The word gerrymander (originally written "Gerry-mander") was used for the first time in the Boston-Gazette on March 26, 1812, in reaction to a redrawing of Massachusetts state senate election districts under the then-governor Elbridge Gerry (1744–1814), who signed a bill that redistricted Massachusetts to benefit his Democratic-Republican Party.
-When mapped, one of the contorted districts to the north of Boston was said to resemble the shape of a salamander.
+When mapped, one of the contorted districts to the north of Boston, the Essex South district, was said to resemble the shape of a salamander.

 The coiner of the term "gerrymander" may never be firmly established.
 Historians widely believe that the Federalist newspaper editors Nathan Hale, and Benjamin and John Russell were the instigators, but the historical record does not have definitive evidence as to who created or uttered the word for the first time.
 Appearing with the term, and helping to spread and sustain its popularity, was a political cartoon depicting a strange animal with claws, wings and a dragon-like head satirizing the map of the odd-shaped district.
 This cartoon was most likely drawn by Elkanah Tisdale, an early 19th-century painter, designer, and engraver who was living in Boston at the time.
 The word gerrymander was reprinted numerous times in Federalist newspapers in Massachusetts, New England, and nationwide during the remainder of 1812.